 HART, David Charles

-Mne.
-Hart, Charlie Company, was serving as part of Combined Force Sangin and was killed in an explosion while on foot patrol in the Sangin District of Helmand Province.
+Marine David Hart, Charlie Company, serving as part of Combined Force Sangin, died in an explosion while on foot patrol in the Sangin District of Helmand Province.
 He was part of a joint reassurance patrol with the local Afghan Army

 On completion of recruit training he was drafted to 40 Commando Royal Marines, based in Norton Fitzwarren, near Taunton.
 Joining Charlie Company in October 2009 he immediately conducted Mission Specific Training for an operational tour with 40 Commando in Afghanistan.
 Qualifying as a combat medic, and singled out as an impressive and mature individual, he was quickly selected to become part of the newly formed Police Mentoring Team.
 In April 2010 he deployed to Afghanistan and was based at Forward Operating Base Sabit Qadam and Patrol Base Sangin Tufann.

 Register on the Forum to add information, or photos, or to ask questions [register now].

 Your message will then be seen by our Research Group and the many knowledgeable members of our Forum.
 [FAQ's].

 All content is researched and administered by the Commando Veterans Archive.